-- (e) The University shall have an elected promotion and tenure committee of tenured faculty charged with the responsibility of receiving and reviewing all binders reviewed by school or college committees and of recommending action to the Vice President for Academic Affairs.
+(e) The University shall have an elected promotion and tenure committee of tenured faculty charged with the responsibility of receiving and reviewing all binders reviewed by school or college committees and of recommending action to the Vice President for Academic Affairs.
 Deans are not eligible for election to the University Promotion and Tenure Committee.
-The Vice President for Academic Affairs shall submit all binders to the President with a report of the University committee's recommendations and his or her recommendations. - (f) Each level committee shall review the candidates in terms of the written statements of criteria and procedure for promotion and tenure.
-Any deviation must be clearly noted and fully justified.
+The Vice President for Academic Affairs shall submit all binders to the President with a report of the University committee's recommendations and his or her recommendations.